inkerjs/inking/README.md

 ## Concept

-- Just Like MobX, the object Inking return is not a plain object, but an Observable or Computed object which is hijacked by Proxy.
-All `get` and `set` operations are hijacked, which makes it possible to collect dependencies on trigger reactions.
+- Just Like MobX, any used property of an observable object or class instance in `autorun`, `reaction`, `when` will be collected as dependency of the current reaction and trigger the reaction when it changed.
-- Although some test cases have been added, Inking is still in a prototype phase and needs `inking-react` and devtools.
+- Although a number of test cases have been added, Inking is still in a prototype phase and needs `inking-react` and devtools to play with React.
-- Feel free to leave any thing in the [issue](https://github.com/inkerjs/inking/issues/new) ❤️.
+- Feel free to leave any thing in the [issue](https://github.com/inkerjs/inking/issues/new).

 ## Usage